FenixXx/b3-plugin-spawnkill/README.md

 Spawnkill Plugin for BigBrotherBot
 ==================================

-BigBrotherBot plugin useful to automatically manage spawnkilling on game servers.<br>
+BigBrotherBot plugin useful to automatically manage spawnkilling on Urban Terror game servers.<br>
 **NOTE**: *this plugin has not been tested on a game server yet: if you wish to try it, please report any bug.*